19hours/sg-statutes/Acts/Income Tax Act.md

 [10/2006]

-[Note: Subsections (8) and (9) shall come into operation on 2nd April 2008 vide S 176/2008.]

 1Subsections (8) and (9), inserted by the Casino Control Act, to come into operation when section 202 of the Casino Control Act is brought into operation.

-2(9) In this section, . “casino operator”, “junket” and “junket promoter” have the same meanings as in the Casino Control Act (Cap.
+2(9) In this section, “casino operator”, “junket” and “junket promoter” have the same meanings as in the Casino Control Act (Cap.
 33A)

 [10/2006]